PlatformStories/upload-to-mapbox/README.md

 # upload-to-mapbox

 A GBDX task that uploads raster or vector files to [Mapbox Studio](https://www.mapbox.com/mapbox-studio/).

+In the case of a vector file, [tippecanoe](https://github.com/mapbox/tippecanoe) is used to create the corresponding .mbtiles file prior to upload.
 You need a Mapbox Studio account in order to use this task.
 Acceptable file formats and size limits can be found [here](https://www.mapbox.com/api-documentation/#uploads).
 Useful tips for uploading can be found [here](https://www.mapbox.com/help/uploads/).
 You can find an example of using upload-to-mapbox [here](http://gbdxstories.digitalglobe.com/osm-lulc/).